mohit5189/DeliveryApp/README.md

   # Note
   App is not deleting data from cache, instead its updating data on pull to refresh operation

-# Third Party framwworks
+# Third Party Framwworks

 1. Quick
 2. Nimble
 3. MBProgressHud
 4. SDWebImage

-# Network calling
+# Network Calling

 App used NSURLSession for making http call.